DonnaYoung.org

 F. Mirror Image Warm-up - page 67

-(Can choose from mirror image files1 at drawing 1a or make copies of pages 69)
+(You may choose from the mirror image files1 at drawing 1a or make copies of pages 69)

 G. Abstract Design Warm-up - pages 68-75

 If your children have forgotten the elements of contour shape, then go over them before starting this lesson.
 Your children will be following your verbal directions in this lesson, which is a nice bonus skill.
-Have them get their supplies (or you get them) and have them listen to you while you give directions on the abstract design warm-up.
+Have them get their supplies (or you get them) and have them listen to you while you give directions telling them how to draw the abstract design warm-up.
 The directions are given in the book in a list.
-The child should listen, then do, then you read the next direction on the list - they listen, then do -and so on.
+The child should listen, then draw, then you read the next direction on the list - they listen, then draw -and so on.

 H. Abstract Design Collage - described on page 74